Kotlin/coroutines-examples/kotlin-coroutines-informal.md

 > Note: That is the key difference between coroutines in Kotlin and first-class delimited continuations in functional languages like Scheme or continuation monad in Haskell.
-The choice to support only limited resume-once continuations is purely pragmatic as none of the intended [uses cases](#use-cases) need first-class continuations and we can more efficiently implement limited version of them.
+The choice to support only limited resume-once continuations is purely pragmatic as none of the intended [use cases](#use-cases) need first-class continuations and we can more efficiently implement limited version of them.
 However, first-class continuations can be implemented as a separate library by cloning the state of the coroutine that is captured in continuation, so that its clone can be resumed again.
 This mechanism may be efficiently